project-oak/oak/docs/oak_functions_abi.md

 # Oak Functions WebAssembly ABI

-An Oak Functions WebAssembly module interacts with the client only through the Oak Functions runtime through the **Oak Functions WebAssembly ABI**.
+An Oak Functions WebAssembly module interacts with the Oak Functions runtime through the **Oak Functions WebAssembly ABI**.
+The Oak Functions WebAssembly module interacts with the client only through the Oak Functions runtime.

 The Oak Functions WebAssembly module
 - [exports functions](#exported-functions) to the Oak Functions runtime, and
 - [imports functions](#imported-functions) from the Oak Functions runtime.

-As the Oak Functions WebAssembly ABI interactions are quite low-level, an Oak Functions WebAssembly modules will typically use more convenient (and safer) wrappers from the higher-level [Oak Functions SDK](https://project-oak.github.io/oak/oak_functions/sdk/).
+As the Oak Functions WebAssembly ABI is quite low-level, an Oak Functions WebAssembly modules will typically use more convenient (and safer) wrappers from the higher-level [Oak Functions SDK](https://project-oak.github.io/oak/oak_functions/sdk/).